 - You should be able to access your messages within the Facebook website, old-school style.

-Another way to go about this is to install a toned-down, less resource-intensive version of Facebook Messenger called Messenger Lite.
-Some people actually prefer using Messenger Lite over its bloated cousin because it hogs fewer resources and was generally thought to be less buggy.
+Another way to go about this is to install a pared-down, less resource-intensive version of Facebook Messenger called Messenger Lite for Android devices.
+Some people actually prefer using Messenger Lite over its bloated cousin because it uses fewer resources (especially RAM and storage) and was generally thought to be less buggy.

 - Get Messenger Lite from the Google Play Store.